SpoonX/aurelia-authentication/doc/api_authService.md

 ### .setResponseObject(response)

 Stores and analyses the servers response as Object.
 Sets login status and timeout.
-Emits the binding signal 'authentication-change' when the authorization status has changed.
+Publishes 'authentication-change' with the EventAggregator and emits the binding signal 'authentication-change' when the authorization status has changed.

 #### Parameters